bhavesh-trentium/Social-Media-Manage/README.md

 #### <a name="_4p288gjr7ytp"></a>**Overview**
 This program allows users to authenticate via Facebook and Twitter, create and manage Facebook business pages, link them with Instagram, and post photos and videos with auto-generated captions.
-T
 #### <a name="_od6eiirjajx8"></a>**Features**
 -  **Authentication:**
    -  Users can log in using Facebook.